lukecost/CommodityPrices/README.md

 <img src="pics/stat5.jpg"/>
 <br>
     - Interpretation:
-         - β1 : A single % increase in the market risk premium is associated with a 2.907% decrease in soybeans future returns, on average (ceteris paribus)
+         - β1 : A single % increase in the market risk premium is associated with a 2.907% decrease in soybeans future returns, on average (ceteris paribus).
-         - β2: A single % increase in US GDP is associated with with a 0.580% decrease in soybeans future returns, on average (ceteris paribus)
+         - β2: A single % increase in US GDP is associated with with a 0.580% decrease in soybeans future returns, on average (ceteris paribus).
-         - β3: A single % increase in US CPI (inflation) is associated with a 1.207% decrease in soybeans future returns, on average (ceteris paribus)
+         - β3: A single % increase in US CPI (inflation) is associated with a 1.207% decrease in soybeans future returns, on average (ceteris paribus).
-         - β4: A single % increase in US unemployment rates is associated with a 0.000009% increase in soybeans future returns, on average (ceteris paribus)
+         - β4: A single % increase in US unemployment rates is associated with a 0.000009% increase in soybeans future returns, on average (ceteris paribus).
-         - β5: A single % increase in SP500 returns is associated with a 0.371% increase in soybeans future returns, on average (ceteris paribus)
+         - β5: A single % increase in SP500 returns is associated with a 0.371% increase in soybeans future returns, on average (ceteris paribus).